vertexproject/synapse/docs/synapse/userguides/data_model_form_categories.rst

 The Synapse data model includes a number of "generic" forms that can be used to represent metadata and / or arbitrary data.

-In an ideal world, all data represented in Synapse would be accurately modeled using an appropriate form to properly capture the data’s unique (primary property) and contextual (secondary property) characteristics.
+In an ideal world, all data represented in Synapse would be accurately modeled using an appropriate form.
 However, designing a new form for the data model may require extended discussion, subject matter expertise, and testing against "real world" data - not to mention time to implement model changes.
 In addition, sometimes data needs to be added to a Cortex for reference or analysis purposes where the data simply does not have sufficient detail to be represented accurately, even if an appropriate form existed.

-The use of generic forms is not ideal - the representation of "generic" data can be lossy, which may impact effective analysis.
+The use of generic forms is not ideal - the representation of "generic" data may be lossy, which may impact effective analysis.
 But generic forms may be necessary for adding arbitrary to Synapse, either because an appropriate model element does not yet exist but the data is needed now; or because there is no other effective way to represent the data.